kiranshila/casperfpga_rs/README.md

 - Type-checked constructors based on device information (FPG file)
 - Generic fall back interfaces

+## Future Work

+### Device Tree

+Currently, `.fpg` files are the source of automatically generating typesafe interfaces for a given design.
+If CASPER adopts device tree, we'd want to write a parser that performs the same translation.

-## Python Integration
+### Python Integration

-We use [py03](https://github.com/PyO3/pyo3) to create a python wrapper to act as a multipurpose rewrite of the python version.
+We started working on a python wrapper utilizing [py03](https://github.com/PyO3/pyo3) to act as a multipurpose rewrite of the python version.
 This won't be as typesafe (of course), but should act as a more stable and tested stand-in for the previous python version.

 ## Contributing